About Nandroya Falls

 Trailhead Confusion

-Julie and I actually weren’t sure if the trailhead we took (let alone the car park; see directions below) was the legal place to leave the car.
+Julie and I actually weren’t sure if the trailhead we took was also the legal place to leave the car during our May 2008 visit.

 Even though we saw other people already parked where we ultimately started the track, something just didn’t seem right about driving and parking on grass.